-Carbon emissions and air pollution pose environmental, social, economic, and geopolitical risks and impacts.
+Top Material Topics Why it Matters Climate Change & Carbon Emissions Carbon emissions and air pollution pose environmental, social, economic, and geopolitical risks and impacts.
 Addressing those topics is essential for the well-being of current and future generations.
 Seaspan takes proactive action to mitigate the onset of climate change through its decarbonization strategy and partnerships.

-Seaspan ships call ports across the world and the air pollutants emitted are of direct concern to local communities and ecosystems near those ports.
+All other Air Pollution Seaspan ships call ports across the world and the air pollutants emitted are of direct concern to local communities and ecosystems near those ports.
 Strong emissions management and control will positively impact these communities, customers, and regulatory body perceptions.

-Maintaining a strong safety record and the desire to keep all colleagues free from harm is a non-negotiable top priority among our companies.
+Health & Safety Maintaining a strong safety record and the desire to keep all colleagues free from harm is a non-negotiable top priority among our companies.
 We are committed to maintaining a strong safety record through the adoption of proactive safety measures, regular safety training and the implementation of our health and safety management system.

-Ethical conduct is not only a value deeply embedded in our culture but critical to the long-term sustainability of our business.
+Business Ethics and Anti-corruption Ethical conduct is not only a value deeply embedded in our culture but critical to the long-term sustainability of our business.
 A strong track record for business ethics and anti-corruption strengthens Atlas and its subsidiaries ability to attract customers and employees.

-The protection of human rights is a non-negotiable consideration at the core of Atlas' operations.
+Human Rights The protection of human rights is a non-negotiable consideration at the core of Atlas' operations.
 A strong human rights record reinforces Atlas' ability to attract customers and employees.
 It also helps reduce the risk of public/regulatory body scrutiny.

-Social acceptance of our operations is a key consideration to both the company and the communities it serves.
+Social License to Operate Social acceptance of our operations is a key consideration to both the company and the communities it serves.